Myths about Graduate School in Computer Science (in Canada)

 The purpose of a research-based program is fundamentally different from that of a coursework-based program.
 Research-based programs (both MSc and PhD) are meant to train the next generation of researchers, whether they end up in industry or academia.
 As such, students in research-based programs are expected to conduct research, publish papers, present to the wider community, and eventually write and defend a thesis / dissertation to graduate.
 Coursework-based programs in comparison have little to no research focus, and students can graduate after taking a set of courses.

-Below, I will list out the Canadian schools I received detailed funding offers from, as an international student:
+Below, I will list out the Canadian schools I received detailed funding offers from, as an international student (in 2020):

 There are some important distinctions to make: